-If you’ve always dreamt of living near the ocean then why not consider one of Canada’s four Atlantic provinces as your new place to call home; Prince Edward Island, New Brunswick, Nova Scotia, as well as Newfoundland and Labrador.
-As discovered previously, there is currently a demand for business administration degree holders in Nova Scotia as well as Newfoundland and Labrador, which means your chances of being successful in your application are very high.
-You will need a job offer or a post-secondary qualification from an educational institution in one of Canada’s four Atlantic provinces to qualify for the Atlantic Immigration Pilot (AIP).
+If you've always dreamt of living near the ocean, why not consider one of Canada's four Atlantic provinces as options?
+You can choose from Prince Edward Island, New Brunswick, Nova Scotia, or Newfoundland and Labrador.
+As discovered previously, there is currently a demand for business administration degree holders in Nova Scotia as well as Newfoundland and Labrador.
+This means your chances of being successful in your application are very high.
+You will need a job offer or a post-secondary qualification from an educational institution in one of Canada's four Atlantic provinces to qualify for the Atlantic Immigration Program (AIP).

-If you do not qualify for one of the immigration programs and have a job offer in Canada you could qualify to apply for an employer-specific work permit.
-This will allow you to legally work in Canada.
+If you do not qualify for one of the immigration programs and have a job offer in Canada, you could qualify to apply for an employer-specific work permit.
+This will allow you to work in Canada legally.
 The permit will generally be valid for the length of your job offer or until your passport expires, whichever date comes first.

 Whatever you choose to do with your Bachelor of Business Administration (BBA) qualification, know that Canada needs your skills.
-There are both immigration and Canadian work permit options available for BBA graduates to choose.
-BBA jobs also usually come with attractive salaries and job opportunities in at least eight of Canada's 11 provinces and territories, making this qualification a very good option to consider when choosing study programs.
+There are both immigration and Canadian work permit options available for BBA graduates to choose from.
+BBA jobs also usually come with attractive salaries and job opportunities in at least eight of Canada's 11 provinces and territories, making this qualification an excellent option to consider when choosing study programs.

 How Do I Find BBA Jobs in Canada?